 Scott Straus is Vilas Distinguished Achievement Professor of Political Science and International Studies at UW-Madison.
 Scott specializes in the study of genocide, political violence, human rights, and African politics.
 His most recent books are Making and Unmaking Nations: War, Leadership, and Genocide in Modern Africa (Cornell University Press, 2015), which has won four awards, including the 2018 Grawemeyer Award for Ideas Improving World Order, as well as two honorable mentions, and Fundamentals of Genocide and Mass Atrocity Prevention (United States Holocaust Memorial Museum, 2016).
 In September 2018, his textbook on International Studies (co-authored with Barry Driscoll) will appear, out from Sage/CQ Press.
 He has also published several books on Rwanda, including The Order of Genocide: Race, Power, and War in Rwanda (Cornell University Press, 2006); Remaking Rwanda: State Building and Human Rights after Mass Violence (University of Wisconsin Press, 2011); and Intimate Enemy (Zone Books, 2006).
 Scott also co-authored (with David Leonard) Africa’s Stalled Development (Lynne Rienner, 2003), translated The Great Lakes of Africa (Zone Books, 2003) and co-edited (with Steve Stern) The Human Rights Paradox (University of Wisconsin Press, 2014).
 He has published in the American Journal of Political Science, Perspectives on Politics, Foreign Affairs, World Politics, Politics & Society, Journal of Genocide Research, African Affairs, Terrorism and Political Violence, Genocide Studies and Prevention, Human Rights Quarterly, Journal of Peace Research, and the Canadian Journal of African Studies.
 Scott has received fellowships from the Andrew Mellon Foundation, the Harry Frank Guggenheim Foundation, the National Science Foundation, the Social Science Research Council, and the United States Institute of Peace.
 He is a committed teacher.
 In 2009, he was awarded the campus-wide William H. Kiekhofer Distinguished Teaching Award, in 2015 a Distinguished Honors Faculty award, and in 2018 the Phi Beta Kappa Teaching Award.
 He also has served as Associate Chair and Director of Graduate Studies in the Department of Political Science.
 Beyond Madison, Scott was named a Winnick Fellow at the U.S. Holocaust Memorial Museum and in December 2016 was appointed to the United States Holocaust Memorial Council by President Obama.
 He co-edits the new journal Violence, which is based at the Fondation maison des sciences humaines in Paris, as well as the book series Critical Human Rights.
+He is an editorial board member of African Affairs.
 Before starting in academia, Scott was a freelance journalist based in Nairobi, Kenya.

 Banner image: Jean-Paul Mika, “Tango Tozalaka” (La Belle Epoque), 2014